-On 6 May 2023, there will be electricity in the air in the Principality of Monaco with the return of Formula E. The sixth Monaco E-Prix will also be the ninth race of the FIA ABB Formula E 2023 World Championship season.
+On 27 April 2024, there will be electricity in the air in the Principality of Monaco with the return of Formula E.

 An idea made reality